ramirofd/ion-core/README.md

 * **Custom Install Prefix**: If you specify a custom installation prefix (e.g., `cmake -DCMAKE_INSTALL_PREFIX=/custom/path ..`), remember to adjust your verification paths accordingly.

 * **Rebuilding after `distclean`**: After running `make distclean`, the ION source files may need to be re-initialized depending on your setup (submodule or custom source directory).

+* **Submodule Management Scripts**:
+    * `./scripts/setup-submodule.sh` - Initialize and configure the ION-DTN submodule
+    * `./scripts/clean-submodule.sh` - Clean and deinitialize the submodule for fresh setup
+    * Both scripts read the ION-DTN version from `ION_DTN_VERSION`
+    * Use `--help` flag for detailed usage information

 # Contributing Code